Isidor Rabi: World War II

 In September 1940, Rabi became a member of the Scientific Advisory Committee of the U.S. Army's Ballistic Research Laboratory.
 That month, the British Tizard Mission brought a number of new technologies to the United States, including a cavity magnetron, a high-powered device that generates microwaves using the interaction of a stream of electrons with a magnetic field.
-This device promised to revolutionize radar, so Alfred Lee Loomis of the National Defense Research Committee decided to establish a new laboratory at the Massachusetts Institute of Technology (MIT) to develop this radar technology.
+This device promised to revolutionize radar, so Alfred Lee Loomis of the National Defense Research Committee (NDRC) decided to establish a new laboratory at the Massachusetts Institute of Technology (MIT) to develop this radar technology.
 The name Radiation Laboratory was chosen as both unremarkable and a tribute to the Berkeley Radiation Laboratory.
 Loomis recruited Lee DuBridge to run it.

-Loomis and DuBridge recruited physicists for the new laboratory at an Applied Nuclear Physics conference at MIT in October 1940.
-Among those who volunteered was Rabi.
-His assignment was to study the magnetron, which was so secret that it had to be kept in a safe.
-The Radiation Laboratory scientists set their sights on producing a microwave radar set by January 6, 1941, and having a prototype installed in a Douglas A-20 Havoc by March.
-This was done; the technological obstacles were gradually overcome, and a working US microwave radar set was produced.
-The magnetron was further developed on both sides of the Atlantic to permit a reduction in wavelength from 150 cm to 10 cm, and then to 3 cm.
-The laboratory went on to develop air-to-surface radar to detect submarines, the SCR-584 radar for fire control, and LORAN, a long-range radio navigation system.
-At Rabi's instigation, a branch of the Radiation Laboratory was located at Columbia, with Rabi in charge.
+Rabi's group made early progress improving the magnetron's power output, and he soon formed an Advance Development Group under Ramsey to build an experimental radar system at the shorter wavelength of 3 cm.
+By mid-May 1941 this system, the first to use a waveguide, was returning echoes from ground objects six miles away.
+When the laboratory was reorganized into formal divisions in March 1942, Rabi became associate director and head of Division 4 (Research), with responsibility for the laboratory's scientific program.
+Beyond his divisional role, Rabi functioned as a roving consultant whom any staff member could approach with problems.